 λOvall=λDis+λSA

-Incorporating the effect of an intervention, such as a pharmacological treatment for a disease then involves modifying λDis.
-Published Hazard Ratios from clinical trials HRCT, often reports modification in the overall mortality making them overall hazard ratios oHRCT.
+Thus, incorporating the effect of an intervention, such as a pharmacological treatment for a disease, involves modifying λDis.
+Published Hazard Ratios from clinical trials HRCT often report modification in the overall mortality, making them overall hazard ratios oHRCT.
 This estimate is then applied to the overall mortality rate λOvall which in turn alters the overall total mortality rate and therefore λDis and λSA:

 *λOvall= λOvall*oHRCT